 As most of you know, I seem to have more animals than the average person.
-Some are my own, whilst others are fosters (either short or long term) for Furry Friends Animal Rescue.
+Some are my own, whilst others are fosters (either short or long term) for a rescue.
 I am often asked what it’s like having lots of animals of all different species, so here’s an insight;

 It’s a lot of work